BeastImran/libgenparser/README.md

 * **Search for following fields**

-    Can query libgen.rs to search in following fields by using respective method shown above.
+    Can query libgen.rs to search in following fields by using respective method shown [below](#examples).

     * Title (default)